SyedTahaA/PathFinderOnMap/README.md

   4. To compare different pathfinding algorithms, you can change the node and path color
   5. Hit the clear map button to delete previously drawn visualizations

+Some small cities to test on:
+  - Monaco
+  - Lausanne, Switzerland
+  - Bordeaux, France

 ## Algorithms:

   - Dijkstra: